 - One of the best ways to save money is to meet your loan payments on time.
 If you’ve got a remaining balance on your credit card, you’ll have to account for the extra money that may result from a high APR and APY rate.
 But if there’s an emergency where you have to miss your payment’s due date, it’s better to have a lower APR and APY rate.
 If both values are higher, you’ll spend more making up the debt.
 It may also be useful to look for credit cards with low APRs, so if you ever miss a payment deadline, you won’t lose as much.

 - If you’re new to investment and savings accounts, or if you’d like expert advice on credit cards or loans, a financial advisor could be right for you.
-Financial advisors can offer a range of services, including retirement planning, portfolio management and financial planning.
-SmartAsset’s financial advisor matching tool pairs you with up to three local advisors suitable to your savings goals.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/SARINYAPINNGAM, ©iStock.com/marchmeena29, ©iStock.com/Stígur Már Karlsson /Heimsmyndir